-- Medicare Part B is medical coverage for people with Original Medicare.
-It covers doctor visits, specialists, lab tests and diagnostics, and durable medical equipment, and supplies.
+- Medicare Part BMedicare Part B is medical coverage for people with Original Medicare benefits.
+It covers doctor visits, preventative care, tests, durable medical equipment, and supplies.
 Medicare Part B pays 80 percent of most medically necessary healthcare services. copayments and coinsurance

 - First three pints of blood for a medical procedure